New York State Law

 S 230.33 Compelling prostitution.

-A person is guilty of compelling prostitution when, being twenty-one
+A person is guilty of compelling prostitution when, being eighteen

-years of age or older, he or she knowingly advances prostitution by
+years old or more, he or she knowingly advances prostitution by

-compelling a person less than sixteen years old, by force or
+compelling a person less than eighteen years old, by force or

 intimidation, to engage in prostitution.